polterguy/polterguy.github.io/tutorials/anarq-usecase/index.md

 // Etc ...
 ```

-What this file does is to create a dynamicl slot that simply make sure as somebody is
+What this file does is to create a dynamic slot that simply make sure as somebody is
 commenting on a post, the original poster is notified through emails, unless he's
 _turned off_ email notifications.